sebastiendonadio/devopsmlops/chapters/09-chapter7.md

 Approval Workflows are based on the concepts of Roles and Requests.
-A workflow typically defines a Request (to be performed by a specific Role), and multiple levels of approvals to be

-provided by other Roles.
+A workflow typically defines a Request (to be performed by a specific Role), and multiple levels of approvals to be provided by other Roles.
 In the first example provided above, the Developer Role made a Pull Request to be approved by a Manager Role.

 In addition, an ideal workflow should be customizable to suit the needs of the organization and should maintain a log of requests and approvals (by whom and when), thus providing a complete audit trail.

 Let us follow the workflow in Fig. 7.6.
 Assume a data scientist completes an ML model.
 Next, a manager reviews the model and provides feedback.
 Once the model is approved by the manager, it is promoted for validation and testing in quality assurance (QA).
 In QA, a data analyst (or any QA specialist) tests the model.
 If the model has issues, then the data analyst provides feedback to the data scientist, the model is rebuilt, and the cycle is repeated.
 Once the model passes the QA test, the data analyst approves and promotes the model to production.
 In production, an IT engineer deploys the model.
 All the workflow roles, responsibilities, and subsequent actions are managed, labeled, identified, and controlled using approval workflows.
-Such workflows are often managed by MLOps platforms.
+Such workflows are often managed by MLOps platforms [7].

 In conclusion, the demonstrated approval workflow maintains a complete log of approvals (by whom and when) and promotions (dev to QA and QA to production) for a production ML model.
 Such model governance improves the ML production lifecycle with streamlined processes and accountability in a collaborative environment.